 - "Welcome" message to groups visiting CSUSB may be posted for the day of the visit, space permitting.

-Emergency messages may be posted to the campus marquee by the office of Public Affairs and may displace other posted messages.
-Public Affairs will assume responsibility for moderating the posting, which is critical to the mission and safety of the university.
+Emergency messages may be posted to the campus marquee by the Office of Strategic Communication and may displace other posted messages.
+The Office of Strategic Communication will assume responsibility for moderating the posting, which is critical to the mission and safety of the university.

 Parking Services and/or University Police may submit messages to the Office of Strategic Communication to bring attention to critical information such as road and parking lot closures as well as event parking information.

-With the exception of Parking Services and Public Affairs (Emergency messages), the following procedure should be used when submitting information for inclusion on the electronic marquee:
+With the exception of Parking Services and the University Police Department (emergency messages), the following procedure should be used when submitting information for inclusion on the electronic marquee:

-Information about an activity or event should be submitted electronically by completing the required Marquee Request Form located at https://admina.csusb.edu/eventforms/Marquee.aspx.
-The Event Scheduling Office will date-stamp the material upon receipt.
+Information about an activity or event should be submitted electronically by completing the required Electronic Marquee Request Form.
+The Office of Strategic Communication will receive the request via email, which automatically records the time and date the request was submitted.

 Each request for marquee publicity must:

-- Be received by Event Scheduling at least three weeks prior to the desired publicity period on the marquee.
-For dated events, material should be submitted at least one month in advance of the date of the activity in order to permit proper verification of the information submitted.
+- Be received by the Office of Strategic Communication at least (3) three weeks prior to the desired publicity period on the marquee.
+For dated events, material should be submitted at least (1) one month in advance of the date of the activity in order to permit proper verification of the information submitted.

 - Any information, such as cost and parking information, that may encourage the public and the campus community to attend an event, if the marquee message is intended to attract an audience.

-- Upon receipt of the marquee publicity request, the Event Scheduling Office will be responsible for confirming the data submitted and rewriting the information in a readable format, as well as preparing it in a suitable format for the marquee
+- Upon receipt of the marquee request, the Office of Strategic Communication will review the data submitted to ensure the information is in a readable format, as well as preparing it in a suitable format for the marquee

-The Event Scheduling Office will make every attempt to publicize major events for at least a week prior to the activity, provided that all of the necessary information has been received in a timely fashion and remains accurate.
+The Office of Strategic Communication will make every attempt to publicize major events for at least a week prior to the activity, provided that all of the necessary information has been received in a timely fashion and remains accurate.

-- The activity sponsor will be responsible for contacting the Event Scheduling Office immediately of any information resulting in changes i.e. date, time, cancellation, so that the marquee will always reflect accurate and up-to-date information.
+- The activity sponsor will be responsible for contacting the Office of Strategic Communication immediately of any information resulting in changes i.e. date, time, cancellation, so that the marquee will always reflect accurate and up-to-date information.

 - Fees: A minimum-processing fee of $60 is charged for off-campus rental users.
 Postings are not guaranteed and are subject upon space availability.

 - Questions and/or concerns about marquee publicity should be referred to the Associate Vice President for the Office of Strategic Communication.